It’s common for advanced prostate cancer to spread to your bones. It often spreads to your:

 - Upper part of your thigh bone (femur)

 Pain.
-The pain may be dull and aching or sharp and stabbing.
-It may feel worse at night.
+It can be a dull ache or sharp and stabbing.
+And it may feel worse at night.

-Pressure on the spinal cord.
-There can be pressure on the spine due to cancer in the spine.
-It can cause bladder and bowel problems, trouble walking, and weakness or numbness in the legs.
-This is an emergency and requires immediate treatment.
+Pressure on your spinal cord.
+This happens when the cancer spreads to your spine.
+The pressure can cause bladder and bowel problems, trouble walking, and weakness or numbness in the legs.
+It’s an emergency and needs treatment right away.

-Doctors can offer many strategies to treat or prevent bone-related problems if you have prostate cancer.
+There are many ways to treat and even prevent bone problems that come from prostate cancer.
 These include:

 Radiation.
 External radiation therapy can relieve bone pain in men for whom hormone therapy stops working.
 It shrinks bone tumors.
 Your doctor may focus a beam of radiation on a certain spot.
 Or he may inject a radioactive substance into your vein, which kills the prostate cancer cells that absorb it.

 If your prostate cancer hasn’t spread beyond your bones, your doctor may consider using the drug radium-223 (Xofigo).
 It delivers radiation directly to the bone tumors.
 You get it by injection once a month.

 Surgery.
 A surgeon can remove a prostate cancer tumor in your bones, and then repair it with bone cement, pins, screws, plates, rods, or other devices.
 You may also need surgery to strengthen a fractured bone.

 Bisphosphonates.
 These drugs slow the breakdown of bones, making them stronger.
 Research shows that drugs such as alendronate (Fosamax) and zoledronic acid (Zometa) can ease pain and delay or prevent fractures in some men with prostate cancer, and can help protect their bones when they are taking hormone therapy.